 Current Officers - Knights of Columbus - Good Shepherd Council No. 14673

-Grand Knight - Dan Hirsch
+Grand Knight - Ken Smith

 Chaplain - Deacon Dan DeCastra

-Deputy Grand Knight - Ken Smith
+Deputy Grand Knight - Kevin Hamilton

 Chancellor - Eric Henderson